DEAKSoftware/Using-SMTP-in-PowerShell/README.md

-# Sending Email in PowerShell
+# Using SMTP in PowerShell

 Dominik Deák